NgSekLong/SelectUrCAS/README.md

 ## Setup

-1. Open `gen-my-cas.html` using a Chrome browser (Firefox and other would not work)
+1. Open `gen-my-cas.html` using a Chrome browser (Firefox, Safari and other browser currently would not work)
 2. Select the CAS components that you want to include in your stack (e.g. *MySQL Authentication* + *JSON Service Registry* + ...)
 3. Copy the docker command generated
 4. Add `127.0.0.1 cas.example.org` into your host file